monfresh/laptop/README.md

 ```shell
 chruby 2.7.2
 ```
+You should run `chruby 2.7.2` before you start any new project to make sure you are using the correct version of Ruby.

-Another way to automatically switch between versions is to add a `.ruby-version` file in your Ruby project with the version number prefixed with `ruby-`, such as `ruby-3.0.0`.
+Another highly-recommended way to automatically switch between versions is to add a `.ruby-version` file in your Ruby project with the version number prefixed with `ruby-`, such as `ruby-2.7.2`.
 To test that this works:

+1. `cd` into your Ruby project, such as your Rails app or Jekyll site
+2. At the root (top level) of your folder, create a file called `.ruby-version`:
+    ```shell
+    touch .ruby-version
+    ```
+3. Open the `.ruby-version` file and copy and paste `ruby-2.7.2` into it and save it.
-1. `cd` into a folder outside of your project
+1. `cd` into a folder outside of your project, such as your home folder: `cd ~`
-2. Run `chruby 2.7.2` (or some other version that is not the one specified in your `.ruby-version`)
+2. Run `chruby 3.0.0` (or some other version that is not the one specified in your `.ruby-version`)
-3. Verify that you are using 2.7.2 with `ruby -v`
+3. Verify that you are using 3.0.0 with `ruby -v`
 4. `cd` into your project
-5. Verify that you are using the specified version with `ruby -v`
+5. Verify that `ruby -v` shows `2.7.2`

-Note that gems only get installed in a specific version of Ruby.
-If you installed jekyll in 3.0.0, and then you install 2.7.2 for example, you'll have to install jekyll again in 2.7.2.
+Note that gems only get installed in a specific version of Ruby at a time.
+If you installed jekyll in 3.0.0, and then you install 2.7.2 later, you'll have to install jekyll again in 2.7.2.

 ## How to install gems such as Rails or Jekyll